marinamarina/bowling/README.md

 Python version 3.1 or earlier `python3 -m discover` Python version 3.2 or earlier `python3 -m unittest discover`

+Or just leave it to Travis (Every push will also trigger a new build on Travis CI).

 ## TODO
-* More validation on the user input for inputting the user names
 * Show the remaining pin count on the prompt
 * Improve scoreboard layout
 	* Show in boxout
 	* Show X for strike and / for spare
-* Use ansi colouring for error/result messages

-Or just leave it to Travis (Every push will also trigger a new build on Travis CI).